theopenlane/core/README.md

   and more
 - Queuing and Scheduling: Task management and scheduling with [riverqueue](https://github.com/riverqueue/river)
-- External Storage Providers: store data in AWS S3, Google GCS, or locally
+- External Storage Providers: store data in AWS S3, Cloudflare R2 or locally
 - External Database Providers: Leverage NeonDB, or other PostgreSQL compatible vendors and libraries
 - Data Isolation and Management: Hierarchal organizations and granular